dssg/marketplace/README.md

     ./develop

-A wizard will initialize a local application configuration file (`.env`), and suggest set-up steps and optionally execute these, for example:
+This wizard will initialize a local application configuration file (`.env`), and suggest set-up steps and optionally execute these, for example:

     (install) begin